wandb/weave/docs/docs/guides/cookbooks/llamaindex_rag_ncert/intro.md

-# Cookbook: Automating Students' Grading using RAG
+# Building an English Teaching Assistant using RAG

 A lot of teachers in the education system have to spend a lot of time manually grading and evaluating their students’ answersheets which which takes up a significant chunk of their time and focus from teaching.
 In this cookbook, we attempt to showcase a recipe to build an assistant to a teacher that can help with the grading and doubt clearing of students using a Retrieval Augmented Generation (RAG) pipeline built using